React-Automation-Studio/React-Automation-Studio/README.md

 # 1 Installation
 The development and production versions of React Automation Studio have been containerized with Docker.

-It is advised to only use the containerized version.
+It is advised to only use the containerized version with a Linux environment.
+(See the FAQ section on other operating systems).